cx-prog-lang/.github/features/auto_expr.md

  - Feature ID: F006

-This feature defers the evaluation of an expression until the end of the current scope.
+This feature defers the evaluation of the provided expression until the current scope exits (e.g., at the end of scope or via a goto).
 The evaluation timing is the same as the deallocation of (non-VLA) automatic objects, hence the name "_automatic_".

 ## Syntax

 ```c
 auto <expr>
 ```

+## Specification

+The automatic expression is equivalent to the compiler action that inserts the deferred expression in it at the end of every possible scope exit.

+If multiple automatic expressions exist in the same scope, the expression that appears first will be evaluated last ("LIFO-style").

 ## Example